 On hand to serve with your waffle was Nutella, peanut butter, maple syrup, and jams.
 There was then normal cream, caramel cream, and strawberry cream.

-As part of your breakfast at Hotel Ranga, there is also a hot items menu.
-The omelettes were my highlight.
+As part of your breakfast at Hotel Ranga, there are also hot items on the menu.
+The omelets were my highlight.
 There is also a full breakfast, poached eggs with salmon and hollandaise and scrambled eggs.

 Also included in breakfast at Hotel Ranga is proper espresso coffee.
 I had 2 cappuccinos each morning and this was the best coffee I had in Iceland outside of Reykjavik Roasters.